 Do you enjoy mathematics and working with numbers, and want the freedom to work in various sectors?
 Then, a career as a credit analyst might be ideal for you.

 Credit analysts evaluate the credit scores of loan applicants and advise them.
-They perform due diligence and assess the client's financial information, including savings, income, employment earnings and debt repayment history, to predict the credit risk.
+To predict the credit risk, they perform due diligence and assess the client's financial information, including savings, income, employment earnings and debt repayment history.

 You can become a credit analyst without formal education and training.
 However, a Bachelor's Degree in Finance, Commerce, or Accounting can help you secure a junior credit analyst role more quickly.

-This blog explains what credit analysts do, their duties, average earnings, and how to become a credit analyst in Australia.
+This blog explains what credit analysts do, their duties, qualifications, courses, degrees, salary, how to become a credit analyst in Australia, and more.